progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--That shows you where the branch tip was yesterday.
 This technique only works for data that’s still in your reflog, so you can’t use it to look for commits older than a few months.-->

-Das zeigt dir, wo der `master` Branch gestern war.
+Das zeigt Dir, wo der `master` Branch gestern war.
 Diese Technik funktioniert nur mit Daten, die noch im Reflog sind, d.h. man kann sie nicht für Commits verwenden, die ein älter sind als ein paar Monate.

 <!--To see reflog information formatted like the `git log` output, you can run `git log -g`:-->